Agnogh/pirate-resort/README.md

 ## Thanks
 Thanks to my superiors and peers at work, where I felt unappreciated, overlooked and unsupported, I was highly motivated to change my job and career and, consequently, get this project completed despite having a 10-hour work day.

+6. ~~About us is placed at the end of the row as it needs to be presented to potential customers, but it is not something everyone will look at~~ Had to be removed as 6 tabs was too much and I had to restrict

+~~Order is placed in a way that each item will *always* be positioned at its place (food on 1st, contact on 2nd, Loyalty on 3rdm Gallery on 4th and About on 5th place), while the "landing page" will by default be in the title or take up the position in the header when the selected item moves to the title.~~

+~~I went with an approach that each section has a separate webpage, but the user can always return to the main page or any other 5 pages available from the top (all 6 pages have a consistent look/appearance).~~